• UCSB film school

 • Napoleon Dynamite dudes

 I jumped at the chance to meet the cast of Napoleon Dynamite.
-We all love a behind-the-scenes look and this didn't disappoint.
-I didn't know that was John Heder's real hair - he'd gotten a perm for the role.
-He also took the brunt of the steak to the face over several takes.
+My friend, Mollie, and I were treated to tater tots while we waited in line, and the cast welcomed every single person like a friend - it was so sweet.
+I didn't know that that was John Heder's real hair - he'd gotten a perm for the role!
+He also took the brunt of the steak to the face over MANY takes.
+God bless him.